railwayapp/docs/src/docs/tutorials/proximity-steering.md

     **SSL/TLS → Edge Certificates → Always Use HTTPS**

-    This is to prevent Railway from needing to handle the insecure redirect as that would result in being redirected away to an upstream endpoint.
+    This is to prevent Railway from needing to handle the insecure redirect as that would result in being incorrectly redirected away to an upstream endpoint.

 - Have a `/health` or similar endpoint that returns a status code of 200.